1996 Champion Hurdle

 The 1996 Champion Hurdle was a horse race held at Cheltenham Racecourse on Tuesday 12 March 1996.
 It was the 67th running of the Champion Hurdle.

 The winner was Wally Sturt's Collier Bay, a six-year-old bay gelding trained in Wiltshire by Jim Old and ridden by Graham Bradley.
 Collier Bay's victory was a first in the race for jockey, trainer and owner.

 Collier Bay, had been unsuccessful flat racer, who had become a good handicapper over hurdles before emerging as a potential champion by defeating Danoli in the Irish Champion Hurdle in January.
-Starting the 9/1 fourth choice in the betting, he won Champion Hurdle by two and a half lengths from Alderbrook the 1995 winner who started the 10/11 favourite.
+Starting the 9/1 fourth choice in the betting, he won the Champion Hurdle by two and a half lengths from Alderbrook, the 1995 winner who started the 10/11 favourite.
 Fourteen of the sixteen runners completed the course.